 This page now lets you select the load type directly.
 The choice is limited to three options as before.
 Subsequent Wizard pages are generally unchanged.

-(Click image for enlarged view)
+(Click image for an enlarged view)

 You cannot edit anything in the properties until you finish recording, but you can insert bookmarks to highlight the profile structure and mark logically complete parts.
 When you click the “Stop Rec” button, WAPT Pro processes the recorded content and converts it to the usual profile, pretty much like it did before.

-This conversion takes some time, so you may need to wait few seconds.
+This conversion may take some time, so you may need to wait a few seconds.
 However, this is a little expense for a great improvement in the recording speed and visibility.
 With previous versions of WAPT Pro, you could wait much longer during the recording process while guessing if something was still passing through or if the whole thing got stuck and broken already.
 This was quite annoying and now this problem seems to be resolved.

-While this was not a problem for most users, those who wanted to work with very long profiles (like ones consisting of 5,000 requests) or tests requiring extraordinary data volumes did experience quite dramatic fails when the product crashed because of insufficient virtual memory.
+While this was not a problem for most users, those who wanted to work with very long profiles (like ones consisting of 5,000 requests) or tests requiring extraordinary data volumes did experience quite dramatic failures when the product crashed because of insufficient virtual memory.

 Another great achievement is that now you can specify pass/fail criteria for any test.
-This suggests us that a test is not just an emulation of some real life load.
+This suggests to us that a test is not just an emulation of some real life load.

 This is a part of the QA process that should determine if the system meets the performance requirements or not.
-Now in WAPT Pro, you can specify exact conditions distinguishing between the successful and failed tests.
+Now in WAPT Pro, you can specify the exact conditions distinguishing between the successful and failed tests.

 One of the new features that I do not fully understand is the “performance degradation” metric.
 You need to set so-called “baseline time” for each request and WAPT will calculate the difference from that baseline time in the test.